ms-iot/content/en-US/win10/tools/Webb.md

 <img src="{{site.baseurl}}/images/webb/debug3.png">

-* When your IoT Core device crashes, your machine attempts to send a report up tto the Windows error reporting service.
+* When your IoT Core device crashes, your machine attempts to send a report up to the Windows error reporting service.
 When this happens, a log of the report is stored and becomes available for viewing.
 * The error reports do not contain dump information and are more targeted towards apps and processes.
 * It also gives a nice history of everything that happened on your device.